 “Yes, Ms. Rumsfort, I am unable to speak.”

 Natalie watched Angel enter the bathroom carrying a plastic laundry hamper.
 She filled the tub with hot water, pouring in some bath salts.
-Turning off the water, Angel returned to where Natalie was sitting and extended her hand.
-She led Natalie to the bathroom.
+Turning off the faucets, Angel returned, extended her hand, and led Natalie to the bathroom.
 Once again, she typed on her smartphone, and the female computer voice rang out.

 “Ms. Rumsfort, you are safe with me.
-I will never hurt or abuse you, nor make any unwanted sexual advances.
+I will never hurt or abuse you nor make any unwanted sexual advances.
 I can help you survive what you experienced tonight.
 Do you trust me?
 Nod your head?”

 Natalie nodded her head.

 “Are you the Chicago Angel?”

 Again, Natalie patiently waited as Angel typed her response.
-Finally, the slightly robotic female voice from the smartphone replied:
+Finally, the slightly robotic female voice from the smartphone replied.

 “I am no angel, Ms. Rumsfort.
-I intentionally broke that killer’s right leg tonight,.
-I wanted to be sure that he could not escape arrest.
+I intentionally broke that killer’s right leg tonight, so he could not escape arrest.
 You must understand that I will never harm you.
 Let’s get you into the bath, and I will launder your clothes.”

 Natalie lifted her arms as Angel gripped both sides of her white T-shirt and lifted it over her head, tossing it into the hamper.
-Not wearing a bra, Angel showed no reaction to Natalie’s breasts, nor any response as she pulled her urine-soaked jeans and panties off.
-Finally, Natalie’s deductive instincts started to return as she thought: OK, she’s probably not lesbian, or is it I smell like a community urinal at a professional football game?
+Angel showed no reaction to Natalie’s breasts.
+Nor did she react as she pulled Natalie’s urine-soaked jeans and panties off.
+Finally, Natalie’s deductive instincts started to return.

+OK, Natalie thought.
+She’s probably not lesbian, or is it I smell like a community urinal at a professional football game?
 Hmm ….

 Angel pointed to the tub, and Natalie stepped in and lowered herself into the warm, soothing water, murmuring a soft moan of pleasure.
 Angel typed again into her smartphone.